darkrenaissance/darkfi/doc/src/architecture/architecture.md

 All the zkVM opcodes need to be benchmarked for their performance and we need to see how many columns and rows they use so we're able to properly price them for verification fees.

+### Documentation

+* Create beginner level tutorial to introduce contract developement and tools.
+* Create a list of outstanding work before mainnet.